whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

         self.linear3 = torch.nn.Linear(in_features = embed_size, out_features = 1)
 ```

 The positional encoding is a linear feature that starts from `0` and increases by `1/50` at each time step.
-We will add it to the output of the batch normalization.
+We will append it to the output of the batch normalization as an additional feature.

 We use a dictionary to store the attention masks since the input sequences can have different lengths.
 When a new sequence length is encountered, we will create the attention mask and store it in the dictionary to reuse next time.